Pedro Martínez: Boston Red Sox (1998–2004)

-Martínez was named the AL Pitcher of the Month in April, May, June and September 1999—four times in a single season.
-Martínez punctuated his dominance in the 1999 All-Star Game start at Fenway Park, when he struck out Barry Larkin, Larry Walker, Sammy Sosa, Mark McGwire and Jeff Bagwell in two innings.
-It was the first time any pitcher struck out the side to start an All-Star Game, and the performance earned Martínez the All-Star Game MVP award.
+Martínez was named the AL Pitcher of the Month in April, May, June, and September 1999—four times in a single season.
+Martínez punctuated his dominance in the 1999 All-Star Game at Fenway Park.
+He struck out National League players Barry Larkin, Larry Walker, Sammy Sosa, Mark McGwire, and Jeff Bagwell in two innings pitched, earning All-Star Game MVP for his performance.
+It was the first time that a pitcher had struck out the first four batters to start an All-Star Game.
 Martínez later said that the 1999 All-Star break was especially memorable for him because he was able to meet the members of the MLB All-Century Team and get an autograph from Ted Williams.